CWB logo Radio flux variations of WR140

 WR Star Catalogue

-Like all hot, luminous stars, WR140 emits free-free radiation from its stellar winds, readily observed in the radio because the winds are so extended.
-In addition, the collision of the WR and O winds results in the acceleration of electrons to relativistic energies and the production of synchrotron radiation between the two stars.
+Like all hot, luminous stars, WR 140 emits free-free radiation from its stellar winds, readily observed in the radio because the winds are so extended.
+In addition, the collision of the WR and O5 stellar winds results in the acceleration of electrons to relativistic energies and, given a magnetic field, the production of synchrotron radiation between the two stars.
 This emission is intrinsically brighter than the free-free wind emission but, because it arises deep within the WR stellar wind, we can observe it only if the wind extinction along our sight-line to the synchrotron source is small enough.
-This occurs naturally in a wide binary like WR147.
-In the case of WR140, the extinction to the wind-collision region varies with the orbit, resulting in the periodic extinction and unveiling of the non-thermal source.
-Spectacular high-resolution VLBA imaging [4] of the non-thermal source shows it to have the curved shape expected from formation in the wind-collision region and to move round as the binary orbit progresses.
+There is a good correlation [4] between observation of non-thermal radiation from WR systems and their separation as inferred from their periods; in the widest systems like WR 147, it is observed all the time.
+In the case of WR 140, the extinction to the wind-collision region varies with the orbit, resulting in the periodic extinction and unveiling of the non-thermal source.
+Spectacular high-resolution VLBA imaging [5] of the non-thermal source shows it to have the curved shape expected from formation in the wind-collision region and to move round as the binary orbit progresses.
 The radio, X-ray and gamma-ray emission near radio maximum has been modelled by Pittard & Dougherty.

 Peredur Williams